PropTech Global Market Trends in 2026: How Technology Is Humanizing and Transforming Real Estate

 Practical Example

-A buyer in Singapore can now explore an apartment in London or Dubai using a 3D virtual tour.
-They can move from room to room, examine design details, and visualize furniture layouts—all from their laptop or smartphone.
+A buyer in Singapore can now explore an apartment in London using a 3D virtual tour.
+They can visualize layouts and finishes without leaving their home.

-Developers are also using immersive technologies to market projects that have not yet been constructed.
-Buyers can explore digital models of future buildings, allowing them to understand layouts and neighborhood environments long before construction is complete.
+Developers are also using immersive technologies to market projects that have not yet been constructed, improving pre-sales and investor confidence.

 ESG and Sustainability Become Central to Real Estate Innovation